A number that identifies you for healthcare purposes.

 Getting an IHI for a different name

-If you identify as vulnerable or at risk, you might use a different name when you get healthcare for privacy reasons.
+You might use a different name when you get healthcare for privacy reasons.
+For example if you identify as vulnerable or at risk.

 You can also get an IHI and a My Health Record for that name.
 We don’t link this new IHI to your real identity.